-K-Factors are quantitative indicators that reflect the risk that the prudential regime intends to address.
+The new K-Factors are quantitative indicators that reflect the risk that the new prudential regime intends to address.
 Specifically, capital requirements from applying the K-factors formula (pursuant to Article 15 of the IFR) is the sum of Risk to Client ('RtC'), Risk to Market ('RtM') and Risk to Firm ('RtF') proxies.
 The Company calculates its overall "K-Factor" capital requirement on a continues basis in accordance with Articles 16 through to 33 of the IFR.
-The total K-Factors as at 31st December 2022 amounted to €8K.
+The total K-Factors as at 31st December 2024 amounted to €22k.

-As at 31st December 2022, the Company's Minimum Capital Requirement is €164K as shown in the table:
+As at 31 December 2024, the Company's Minimum Capital Requirement is €150k as shown in the table:

-Table 5: K-Factors Results
+Table 5.1: K-Factors Results

-Minimum Capital Requirement 31 Dec 2022 (€'000)
+Minimum Capital Requirements 31 Dec 2024 (€'000)

 K-Factor Requirement

-K-AUM 1
+K-AUM 11

-Pick to Client (PtC) K-CMH 5
+Diels to Client (DtC) K-CMH 4

-Risk-to-Client (RtC) K-ASA 1
+Risk-to-Client (RtC) K-ASA 9

-K-COH -
+К-СОН -

-Dials to Mouleat (DtM) K-NPR 1
+Disk to Market (DtM) K-NPR -

 Risk-to-Market (RtM) K-CMG -

 K-TCD -

 Risk-to-Firm (RtF) K-DTF -

-K-CON -
+K-CON

-Total K-Factor Requirement 8
+Total K-Factor Requirement 24

-Fixed Overhead Requirement (164
+Fixed Overhead Requirement ('FOR' 313

-Permanent Minimum Capital R 150
+Permanent Minimum Capital Requir 150